prk-2023/rust_tutorials/00_rust_tools_ecosystem/00-Rust_vs_C_Benchmark.md

     The safety features are largely "zero-cost abstractions," which means they impose minimal to no runtime overhead compared to C's approach.

-And a true fair comparison would be to compare Idiomatic Rust code agains Security-hardened C code.
+And a true fair comparison would be to compare Idiomatic Rust code against Security-hardened C code.

 Std C lang provides minimal built-in safety, allowing compilers to make aggressive optimizations that assume the programmer has written correct code